Chart Color Schemes

 Werribee South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Werribee South, as per the latest Census evaluation, 74.6% of dwellings were houses, with the remaining 25.4% being semi-detached homes, apartments, or other types.
-This compares to Melbourne's metropolitan area where 88.1% were houses and 12.0% were other dwellings.
-Home ownership in Werribee South stood at 41.9%, with mortgaged properties at 26.9% and rented dwellings at 31.1%.
-The median monthly mortgage repayment in the area was $2,127, higher than Melbourne's average of $1,924.
-Weekly rent was recorded at $350, compared to Melbourne's $370.
-Nationally, Werribee South's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+Dwelling structure in Werribee South, as evaluated at the Census conducted on 28 August 2016, comprised 74.6% houses and 25.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 88.1% houses and 12.0% other dwellings.
+Home ownership in Werribee South was at 41.9%, with mortgaged dwellings at 26.9% and rented dwellings at 31.1%.
+The median monthly mortgage repayment in the area was $2,127, while the median weekly rent figure was recorded at $350.
+Nationally, Werribee South's mortgage repayments are higher than the Australian average of $1,863, and rents are less than the national figure of $375.

 Frequently Asked Questions - Housing